cdzuwa/Machine-Learning-Knowledge-Vault/README.md

 # Machine-Learning-Knowledge-Vault
 This repo contains a list of core ML reference and learning materials

-This is by no means a comprehensive list on the subject of ML/AI.
+This is by no means a comprehensive list on  ML/AI.
 However, I find that these books tackle a wide range of subjects one is likely to encounter in machine learning.
 Although I have included application-specific books, such as those on computer vision, I have intentionally left out others, like those in NLP.
 A good number of these books cover knowledge that can be applied across almost any field of machine learning.
 You might also note that a significant portion of these books are more focused on theory than on hands-on practice.
 I firmly believe that there is nothing as practical as a good theory.
 For more hands-on books, there are plenty available, some of which are free.
-I find the resources here to be particularly insightful: [Datanovia Shop](https://www.datanovia.com/en/shop/).
 Recent developments in ML can be found on [arXiv](https://arxiv.org/) as the field is evolving rapidly.
 I also think it's important to have a look at ML theses from different universities.
 It helps to see how other people approach ML.
 In addition to books on ML, I have added a few on mathematics.
-I think one gains a deeper understanding of the underlying concepts by also having a passion for pure mathematics.
-Some of the fields I would definitely recommend include Abstract Linear Algebra, Abstract Algebra (particularly groups), Measure Theory and Integration, Manifolds, Real, Complex, and Functional Analysis.
+I think one gains a deeper understanding of the underlying concepts by also having a passion for pure/applied mathematics.
+Some of the fields I would definitely recommend include Abstract Linear Algebra, Abstract Algebra (groups), Measure Theory and Integration, Manifolds, Real, Complex, and Functional Analysis.
 Most of these are taught in sequence on [this YouTube channel](https://www.youtube.com/channel/UCdwo4k1RQHTcq_-WS7Cazqg).

 ## 1. [Pattern Recognition and Machine Learning](https://www.springer.com/gp/book/9780387310732) - Christopher M. Bishop